Our verdict

 saucony-xodus-ultra-toebox-width

-What's good about it is it's not terribly wide; your feet can breathe, but "they won't be floating away."
+What's good about it is it's not terribly wide; your feet can breathe, but they won't be floating around the shoe.
 By any means, it's not sloppy.
-Even when cornering, there have been no reports of slips.
+Even when cornering, we haven't experienced any slips.

 saucony-xodus-ultra-fit